Is Digital Marketing Worth the Cost?

 Another way to use imagery on social media for a low cost is to use stock lifestyle photography.
 With websites like Unsplash and Pexels, you can have a high-quality online presence for free.
 There are also paid options like Adobe Stock or Shutterstock.

 You can also source photos from your customers.
 Many customers love posting their finds on social media, and are thrilled when their favorite brand reposts the, with credit.

 The best method to making the most of your budget is to create a mix of original, stock, and reposted photography to limit expenses while maximizing your content’s quality.

-Video marketing is an asset we recommend most companies partake in, though the amount varies based on need and resources.
+Video marketing is an asset we recommend most companies partake in, though the amount varies based on needs and resources.
 Many businesses will invest in a profile video, which is shared on social and added to their website.
 Other video resources include recipe videos and product highlight videos, and customer